Social Student Clubs and Organizations

 Hall Council is a governing and programming body of residence hall students that organizes programs that meet residents' needs.
 The club serves the campus by getting involved decision-making in the areas of student life and wellness.
 We address resident issues, review policies that enhance the campus living environment, and provide social outlets for all who attend our open events.

-Lions-on-Line is a club devoted to celebrating the creativity of College of Mount St. Joseph students and alumni.
+Lions-on-Line is a club devoted to celebrating the creativity of Mount St. Joseph University students and alumni.
 In both the fall and spring semesters, the students involved in LOL produce a literary magazine featuring poetry, fiction, essays and visual art.
 We believe that young writers and artists deserve the opportunity to see their work in print.

 Mount Birding Club